yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/streaming_create_repl_slot.md

 Decides what to do with the snapshot created during logical slot initialization.

-`USE_SNAPSHOT` will use the snapshot for the current transaction executing the command.
+`USE_SNAPSHOT` indicates the intention of the client to consume the snapshot.
 This option must be used in a transaction, and `CREATE_REPLICATION_SLOT` must be the first command run in that transaction.

 `NOEXPORT_SNAPSHOT` will just use the snapshot for logical decoding as normal but won't do anything else with it.